DivyanshGohil/divyanshgohil.github.io/_posts/2025-03-12-Building a Blue Team Home Lab: Part 2.md

-## 🌐 Building a Blue Team Home Lab: Part 2 - Network Topology
+## 🌐 Building a Blue Team Home Lab - Part 2 : Network Topology

 Welcome to Part 2 of my Blue Team Home Lab series!
 In this post, we’ll dive into the **network topology** and **VLAN design** that power a secure, flexible, and scalable cyber defense lab.